udellgroup/oboe/README.md

 ##### Hyperparameter Optimization
-Once we have identified several model configurations that we predict will perform well, we perform fine-grained hyperparameter optimization using Bayesian optimization.
+Once we have identified several model configurations that we predict will perform well, we perform fine-grained hyperparameter optimization using Bayesian optimization (not implemented yet).

 ##### Ensemble Construction
 The final machine learning model is an ensemble of the